benjie/.dev/rfcs/FragmentModularity.md

 Our goal with this proposal is to address fragment modularity and the three main challenges above.
 Specifically:

-* GraphQL should provide a first-class syntax for using fragments in a modular way, such that developers can reason locally about fragments as they do with UI components.
+* GraphQL should provide a first-class​ syntax for using fragments in a modular way, such that developers can reason locally about fragments as they do with UI components.
 It should be easy to write code such that by design it cannot violate no-conflicting-alias rule.
 * Similarly, build tools should be able to exploit this property to avoid whole-program checks when fragments are spread using the modular syntax.
 * Finally, the new syntax would offer developers a way to easily check which fragments are fulfilled, and refer precisely to the results of a fragment without any unrelated sibling field data.